2024 Sustainability Change Leadership Program

 - Design and/or refine a plan for a specific organizational change project at your institution (e.g., update your climate action plan; develop a sustainable purchasing policy; redesign your sustainability governance structure; add or expand on your office’s diversity, equity, and inclusion goals; launch a new initiative, etc.)

-- Hone skills to engage diverse campus stakeholders in each stage of the change process
+- Learn and practice Liberating Structures and hone skills to engage diverse campus stakeholders in each stage of the change process

 - Build a practical toolkit of frameworks and techniques you can use to align vision, purpose, and outcomes and inspire action